Harborne Railway

 The Harborne Railway was a short standard gauge railway line constructed for residential travel from the Harborne area into the centre of Birmingham, England.
 The line opened in 1874, and was worked by the London and North Western Railway.
 As business developed, an increasingly frequent passenger service was operated, at its peak thirty trains each way daily.

-In the 1920s and later it suffered from road bus service competition and it closed to passenger trains in 1934.
-A private siding connection had been made to Mitchells & Butlers Brewery, but the line closed completely in 1963.
+From the 1920s onwards, it suffered from bus service competition and it was closed to passenger trains in 1934.
+A private siding connection had been made to Mitchells & Butlers Brewery, but the line was closed completely in 1963.
+The track bed has since been converted to the Harborne Walkway, a shared-use path.

 Conception

-In 1866 Harborne was a distinct community outside Birmingham, with a population of over 22,000.
+In 1866, Harborne was a distinct community outside Birmingham, with a population of over 22,000.
 The Harborne Railway was planned to serve certain suburbs of Birmingham, bringing in business people from the well-to-do areas of Lapal (near Halesowen) and Harborne.
 However, there was major opposition to the Lapal end of the scheme, and the promoters cut back their scheme to a route of just under 2 1/2 miles.
-The Harborne Railway Company got its Act of Parliament on 28 June 1866.
+The Harborne Railway Company got its act of Parliament, the Harborne Railway Act 1866 (29 & 30 Vict. c. ci) on 28 June 1866.
 Authorised capital was £100,000.